 Richard Buxton, CEO of Stoke on Trent City Centre Bid said: “We are immensely proud to be hosting such a breathtakingly beautiful art installation that collaboratively works to uplift our City Centre whilst raising awareness for ADHD and the Neurodiverse community.
 The Poetry and Digital Art Engagement programme is an exciting opportunity to both educate and engage our local community and we are confident the outcome of such a collaboration will captivate an enormous number of visitors to our City Centre.”

-A free launch event will take place in Stoke-on-Trent City Centre on Saturday 25 June, 11:30am on Lamb Street with Augmented Reality characters debut, dance performances from Frontline Dance and The Crescent Academy, Spoken Word recitals by poets Gareth Williams and Jason Conway beneath the Umbrellas.
+A free launch event will take place in Stoke-on-Trent City Centre on Saturday 16 July on Piccadilly with Augmented Reality characters debut, a bespoke dance performance choreographed with umbrellas by The Crescent Academy, and a Spoken Word recitals by poet Gareth Williams beneath the Umbrellas.

 Contact email@example.com for further details.